javizorrilla/Proyectos-Inteligencia-Artificial/Algorithm XGBoost/README.md

 From a given dataset with certain data about the people on board the Titanic, such as: the passenger ID, whether he survived or not, name, sex, age...
-It is requested:

 - **Reading and viewing the dataset**: The data set and the information of each of the rows and columns will be displayed.